Dale Hollow Reservoir: Islands

 Geiger Island is an island in Dale Hollow Lake.
-It is designated as a primitive camping site by the Army Corps of Engineers, which manages Dale Hollow Lake.
+It is designated as a primitive camping site by the United States Army Corps of Engineers, which manages Dale Hollow Reservoir.
 According to author Darren Shell, the site sees heavy usage during the summer months, and was a traditional camping site of the Boy Scout troops in the area for many years.
 Henry Geiger, the founder of nearby Cedar Lake Camp, a Christian youth camp in Livingston, Tennessee, was the first to begin camping on the island.
 The island bears his name.

+Trooper Island is another island in Dale Hollow Lake that is owned by the Army Corps of Engineers.
+The island, which sits on the Kentucky/Tennessee state line, is currently leased to the Kentucky State Police who operate Trooper Island Kid's Camp through a trooper-managed non-profit charitable organization.
+The facility provides a week-long camp experience for children ages 10–12 from each of the state's 16 KSP post districts at no cost to the camper's families.
+Campers are supervised by both camp staff and troopers from their local post.
+The camp also hosts a week-long Youth Academy Program for teens age 16–17 at no charge to participants and their families.
+The island is typically off-limits to the general public, especially during the summer when campers are on the island.
+The camp will, however, occasionally host open house and other public events before or after the summer camp season.